-If you missed last month’s Agile PLM featured webinar on our Automation Engine, read on regarding some frequently asked questions from our attendees and relevant answers provided by Xavor’s Tom Nelson, Principal Product Management and Innovation regarding this robust solution.
+If you missed last month’s Agile PLM featured webinar on our Automation Engine (get to know), read on regarding some frequently asked questions from our attendees and relevant answers provided by Xavor’s Tom Nelson, Principal Product Management and Innovation regarding this robust solution.

 Does this tool replace the need for Groovy or PX’s?

 It’s close.
 If you are doing relatively smaller items that you would typically do through the event handlers, it’s replaced the need for Groovy by about 80-90%.
 There are still some things that you can do in Groovy that we haven’t put into the system.

 For example, Groovy can go out to a network directory and pull files or do extra things.
 We will have that in upcoming releases of the solution.
 We can also have the Automation Engine call Process Extensions.
 You may have Process Extensions that do a lot of stuff like web interfaces and things.
 This tool won’t do those kinds of things.

 It’s not a replacement for a full-blown Process Extension.
 Definitely, for most things that can you do in Groovy, you can do with this tool.